-IC/BPS is a chronic bladder condition that can be challenging to diagnose.
-Doctors use a combination of tests, including urinalysis, cystoscopy, urine culture, and bladder wall biopsy.
-For males, they may examine prostate secretions.
+Doctors use a combination of tests, including urinalysis, cystoscopy, urine culture, and bladder wall biopsy to diagnose interstitial cystitis.
+For males, they may also examine prostate secretions.

 A note about sex and gender